MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Creating_a_Release_Dashboard.md

 #### Set up an Azure DevOps organization

-Follow instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).
+If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 #### Prepare an Azure subscription

 -   Identify an existing Azure subscription or create a new one.
--   Verify that you have a Microsoft account or an Azure AD account with the Owner or Contributor role in the Azure subscription.
+-   Verify that you have a Microsoft account or an Azure AD account with the Owner role in the Azure subscription.
+For details, refer to [List Azure role assignments using the Azure portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-list-portal).

 ### Exercise 1: Create a release dashboard

 In this exercise, you will create a release dashboard in an Azure DevOps organization.

-### Task 1: Create an Azure DevOps Starter resource
+#### Task 1: Create an Azure DevOps Starter resource

 In this task, you will create an Azure DevOps Starter resource in your Azure subscription.
 This will automatically create a corresponding project in your Azure DevOps organization.

-1. From the lab computer, start a web browser, navigate to the [**Azure Portal**](https://portal.azure.com), and sign in with the user account that has the Owner or Contributor role in the Azure subscription you will be using in this lab.
+1. On your lab computer, start a web browser, navigate to the [**Azure Portal**](https://portal.azure.com) and sign in with the user account that has the Owner or Contributor role in the Azure subscription you will be using in this lab.
 1. In the Azure portal, search for and select the **DevOps Starter** resource type and, on the **DevOps Starter** blade, click **+ Add**.
 1. On the **DevOps Starter** blade, on the **Start fresh with a new application** pane, select the **.NET** tile and click **Next**.
 1. On the **DevOps Starter** blade, on the **Choose an application framework** pane, select the **ASP.NET Core** tile, move the **Add a database** slider to the **On** position, and click **Next**.